captaincoffee/p2/_pages/doc.md

 All articles for **methods** collections goes in a **_methods/categoryName** folder (see **categories** paragraph for more informations).

-In order to differentiate **KB** collections from other collections we set a *isKB: true* on the collection.
+In order to differentiate **KB** collections from other collections we set a `isKB: true` on the collection.

-{% highlight yaml %}
-articlesCollections:
-  - methods
-  - materials
-  - manage
-{% endhighlight %}

 ### Collection's index page